across the world

 Typically, accounts do not instantly reconcile.
 It requires some investigative work to determine where discrepancies originate and what entries you enter to ensure accuracy in books.
 In other cases, potential reconciliation issues can arise the requirement for new payment terms for business partnerships, available banking options, or withdrawal security.
 Lets’ dive into the challenges that industry experts face and suggestions for tackling them.

 1. Determining Deposits

 Stephanie Ng, CPA at New Sight Eye Care

 In day-to-day accounting, one bank reconciliation challenge you might face is determining whether or not an item is a deposit in transit.
-The date you record the deposit in your records and the date the bank processes the deposit can vary, especially when weekends or bank holidays are involved.
+The date you record the deposit in your books and the date the bank processes the deposit can vary, especially during weekends or bank holidays.

 When the cut-off period dances around the end of a fiscal period, it’s pertinent to determine which period the deposit belongs in.
 So, how do you choose the period to ensure the bank and books reconcile?
 An easy solution is to consider when the entity effectively received the deposit.
 For example, if a business sent the deposit to the bank on July 30 but didn’t process it until August 1, this is a deposit in transit.
 But, on the other hand, the business received the funds in July, so accrual basis accounting dictates that we record the deposit in the effectively received period (July).

 If you recorded a journal entry to account for the deposit in transit, you’d need to reverse the journal entry you recorded to clear the funds.
 Without this, you’ll continue to discover the same discrepancy in months or years to follow.
 Keeping this in mind will help you ensure that you don’t run into any major problems when performing reconciliations at the end of the period!